The-f6X/Gen4OverlayScript/README.md

 ```
 cd <path to folder>
-Python Script.py
+python Script.py
 ```

-Then over in OBS, you need to add image sources for the the team members and their health bars making sure to point to the files located in the /out/ folder.
+Then over in OBS, you need to add image sources for the the team members and their health bars making sure to point to the files located in the `out/` folder.

 ![screenshot](https://i.imgur.com/Qx0zwTF.png)

-Then add the text for each team member making sure to point to the text files in the /out/ folder.
+Then add the text for each team member making sure to point to the text files in `out/`.

 ![screenshot](https://i.imgur.com/XuRiQFT.png)